codedwrench/xlinkhandheldassistant/CONTRIBUTING.md

-# Contributing to mondevtopromisc
+# Contributing to XLHA

 Thanks for wanting to contribute!
 It's really appreciated.

-The following is a set of guidelines for contributing to mondevtopromisc.
+The following is a set of guidelines for contributing to XLHA.

 ## Code of Conduct